Is Taiwan whisky headed for global domination?

 "On the plus side it offers something new and different to a whisky connoisseur ... while on the negative side, there are some consumer prejudices to overcome."

-The early years were admittedly difficult, says Yu-Ting, who knew his brand could not compete with whisky aged 12 to 21 years.
+The early years were admittedly difficult, says Lee, who knew his brand could not compete with whisky aged 12 to 21 years.

 So instead, they aimed to learn as much as they could and didn't rely just on local ingredients.
 Though production takes place in Taiwan, the distillers are from Scotland, the pot stills from Germany and the barrels from Europe and America.